 COMPLEX HEALTH PROBLEMS

 In all complex medical problems, health professionals should remember that breastfeeding is not solely about nutrition, and that families may value partial breastfeeding, and breastmilk feeding, even if supplementary feeds are necessary.
 Breastfeeding is a source of comfort for mother and child, and is particularly useful for analgesia during painful procedures.
-Babies who are mixed fed can receive infant formula while suckling at the breast with a supplementary nursing system.
+Babies who are mixed fed can receive infant formula while suckling at the breast with a supplementary nursing system, or can combine bottle and breastfeeding, or exclusively bottle feed with both expressed milk and formula.

 While babies with complex medical problems may find breastfeeding more difficult, they are also likely to have the most to gain from the immunological and neurocognitive effects of human milk feeding - for example in congenital heart disease.
 Breastmilk feeding in babies with congenital heart disease seems to be highly influenced by the culture of the managing medical team - who are often cited as barriers to breastfeeding.
 However good lactation support and specific targeted projects can significantly increase breastfeeding in this context and high levels of breastmilk feeding can be achieved.
 Indeed, in one unit where "human milk is viewed as a medical intervention for hospitalized infants" and all mothers with congenital heart disease are intensively counselled by a lactation consultant, over 98% initiate lactation and most are discharged breastfeeding.
 The key to establishing a full milk supply is the same as for mothers of preterm babies covered here.